-Some scenes in I Demoni, Peter Stein's adaptation of Dostoyevsky's novel The Demons, are magnificent, but I wasn't overwhelmed.
+Some scenes in I Demoni, Peter Stein's adaptation of Dostoyevsky's novel The Demons, are magnificent, but overall I was underwhelmed.
 I am glad to have seen it though, because there is much to enjoy, at least in the first hour or two, but as far as I'm concerned the piece could have been reduced to the "Frank Castorf" length of four hours.

 I Demoni runs over 11 and a half hours, including six intervals, and comes with a cast of 26 actors.
 The stage design is sparse.
 Some chairs, a table, a couch, a moving wall.
 The music and sound effects are performed live.
 It is back to basics.
 Theatre as a community event.
 The first performances took place at Peter Stein's estate in Umbria, Italy, where performers and (invited) guests enjoyed lunch and dinner together.
 The tour is more conventional, even though the program booklet promises that the production "will completely reinterpret the connection with the audience that will become active part of the event, and not just mere observers, during the day spent 'together with the play'".
 (If you want to have a drink with the actors during the performance you should go and see Roman Tragedies by director Ivo van Hove and Toneelgroep Amsterdam).